Adapters

 Product coverage

-Ensure each supported product family is tested.
+Test each supported product family.

 - Spot instruments